-She has been recognized for her contribution to the South African technology sector through amongst other
+She has been recognized for her contribution to the South African technology sector with

 Mozilla Foundation 50 people who help make the internet a better place (2016), USA

 Runner up for MTN partnership for change women in technology in South Africa (2016)